 - The tradition goes back to the horse races of the ancient Rome, where the Pit Girl was traditionally a part of the prize.

-- It disappeared for a long time in American automobile racing, where it was believed women in the pits was back luck up through the early 1980s.
+- It disappeared for a long time in American automobile racing, where it was believed women in the pits was bad luck up through the early 1980s.
+However, it's been going on in European and East Asian countries for quite a while, where they're known as "Grid girls"note and "Race Queens" respectively.